 Ownership of the distillery changed hands first in 1976 when it was sold by the descendants of Irving Haim to an American / Australian consortium and then again in 2002 when it was bought by Signatory Vintage Ltd who have since released a large variety of different expressions and established a Visitor Centre that opens April to October.

-I’m going to be reviewing the standard 10 year old Edradour, it’s 40% ABV and has likely been chill filtered but to their credit it’s bottled at natural colour.
-On the nose there’s Vanilla and Honey, some Floral notes, some Citrus and even some Sherry notes like Raisins and Sultanas.
-The palate is quite oily (despite the low ABV & chill filtering) with notes of Caramel and Toffee, Biscuit, Vanilla, Cinnamon, Orange and Baked Apples.
-Quite an interesting dram it has to be said.
+The standard Edradour 10 year old malt is bottled at 40%.
+On the nose there’s Vanilla and Honey, some Floral notes, some Citrus and even a touch of Sherry.
+Surprisingly weighty on the palate for such a low abv, there’s notes of Caramel and Toffee, Biscuit, Vanilla, Cinnamon, Orange and Baked Apples.

 Smell: Interesting and appealing nose.
 Slightly floral highland malt with subtle sherry influence.

 Taste: Great mouthfeel for a 40% whisky, good flavour and complexity.

 Value for Money: Should come in around £35.
 For those looking to try an affordable entry level whisky that’s a little bit different from the big name ‘supermarket’ brand single malts this is a great buy.